alexskeels/gen3sis_evolutionary_speed/README.md

 Skeels, A., Bach, W., Hagen, O., Jetz, W., Pellissier, L. in prep.

-R code and data from a study of temperature and body size dependant rates of population divergence in terrestrial vertebrates using gen3sis.
+R code and data from a study of temperature and body size dependant rates of population divergence in tetrapods using gen3sis.

 All scripts written by Alexander Skeels: alexander.skeels@gmail.com